-The changing face of management
+The changing role of management

 Management is evolving.
 The traditional model with its rigid hierarchies and top-down approach is slowly being replaced.
 Modern organizations are embracing more flexible, dynamic models.